IslandViewPTA/islandview-pta-site/content/news/2020-6-newsletter.md

 ### **YEARBOOKS FOR ALL!**

-Thanks to the generosity of the Island View community—including the large number of families who pre-purchased yearbooks—every student and staff member will receive a yearbook this year!
+Thanks to the generosity of the Island View community - including the large number of families who pre-purchased yearbooks - every student and staff member will receive a yearbook this year!
 They will be included in your child’s belongings.

 ### **PTA - Business As _NOT_ Usual**